Toggle mobile menu visibility

 4.2.1.
 All Financial Investigators receive training from the Proceeds of Crime Centre of the National Crime Agency and must receive this training before being accredited.
 Financial Investigation training should form part of Powys County Council's routine training and development programme for designated management and investigation personnel.

 4.2.2.
 Managers do not necessarily require the level of training and awareness provided by financial investigation-specific courses but will meet the requirements of the FISS system.
-However, it is essential that a Manager is familiar with the procedures relating to financial investigation and is designated a Senior Appropriate Officer (SAO).
+However, it is essential that a manager is familiar with the procedures relating to financial investigation and is designated a Senior Appropriate Officer (SAO).

 4.3 Existing Partnership Agreements